 Santiago is the cultural heart of Chile.
 It is the home of the popular poet Pablo Neruda.
 It is where great museums like Museo Chile de Arte are housed.

 Related Article: 7 Great Things to Do in the Atacama Desert of Chile

-Pochoco is the best place hike in Chile and enjoy the view of mountains.
-It has diverse trails conditions each hiker needs to be ready for.
+Pochoco is the best place to hike in Chile and enjoy the view of the mountains.
+It has diverse trail conditions each hiker needs to be ready for.

 Moonlight walks are great in this place also known as “Death Valley”.
-Things you can do in Valle de la Muerte include horseback riding, hiking, and sand boarding.
+Things you can do in Valle de la Muerte include horseback riding, hiking, sand boarding and of course hiking.

-When was the last time you see rock formations?
+When was the last time you saw truly beautiful rock formations?
 Well, you can find that here.
 Formations even look like the surface of the moon.
 You can also find sand formations here.
 They were formed due to thousands of years of flooding and winds.

 This is one of Chile’s hottest tourist destinations as it is found in the driest desert in the world.
 It has been said that it hasn’t seen rain since the year 1870.

 The three most popular hiking trails in San Pedro de Atacama are Cornices Trail, Cerro Toco and Gringo Trail.

 In the southernmost part of South America, Patagonia occupies 260,000 square miles spanning Argentina and Chile.
 The Chilean Patagonia region is known for dramatic mountain peaks, an abundance of glaciers and of unique wildlife.